| |

 The Divine Person is Himself the only source of His ousia or life.

-Nature here is completely transparent to self-consciousness and is realized by it in an absolutely exhaustive way.
+Nature here is wholly transparent to self-consciousness and is realized by it in an absolutely exhaustive manner.

-7. Hypostasis and Ousia, the Person and Being of God.
+7. Hypostasis and Ousia.
+The Person and Essence of God.

 I